 The next piece of web design artistry is made by Giampiero Cruceli, who worked for big companies, such as Walt Disney, Ferrari, and Guess.

 The attractive typographic style throughout this website is uniform, but the constantly changing colour contrasts perfectly characterize each featured company.
 Red and black for the intense Netflix experience, the light blue and white colours for the clean teeth of ZDS, and the various shades of Green featuring Nike’s running app perfectly encapsulate the feeling of outside running.

 Web design artist Marjoe Bacus explains that he owes the cultivation of his interaction and design skills to Asia’s diverse mix of cultures and experiences.

 Bacus’ website has a nice clean and relaxing expression through his dark backgrounds contrasted by white typography.
 His “about me” page demonstrates that minimalism is capable of having a powerful impact.
-When clicking on to his case pages you will notice right away that Bacus is also capable of producing grandeur, but the clean style that also characterizes his own main page appears to be his signature style
+When clicking on to his case pages you will notice right away that Bacus is capable of producing grandeur, but that the clean style that also characterizes his own main page appears to be his signature style.

 The last website featured in our very first list is by L’Avenir Clinic, a Canadian dental clinic located in the French-speaking city of Montreal.